 Wychavon is committed to supporting its councillors throughout their term of office.
 We welcome all new councillors with an induction process which covers the basics of what you need to get up and running as a district councillor.
 This includes briefings on how to comply with the Code of Conduct and other protocols; the major issues facing the council; introductions to specific services and more detailed training events.

 For example, you will not be able to serve on the Planning or Licensing Committees without undergoing an introductory training course.
 These roles are subject to legal requirements and a lot of public scrutiny.

 Every year, each councillor is offered a one-to-one discussion about their training needs.
 From these discussions we pull together a training plan which covers the priorities and also caters for skills development.
 For example, IT training, running public meetings, communication skills and dealing with the media.
 Much of the learning is shared with other councils in Worcestershire and beyond, to help keep costs down.

 All our senior managers are very approachable and will help councillors deal with queries from their residents and advise on council policies and procedures.
 We also provide practical support such as business cards, personalised stationery and compliment slips for use by councillors.
 We have a room at the Civic Centre which is for use by councillors only and contains copies of the latest agendas, local newspapers and a learning library of resources, plus a photocopier.
 Councillor support is arranged and co-ordinated by the Support Services Team.

 If you would like to find out more then you are welcome to attend our meetings to see the council in action.
-Details of dates and times can be found on our website here.

 You can approach current councillors to find out more about what they do – their details are also on our website.